Kevin McCarthy elected House speaker after 15 votes and days of negotiations

 The high-stakes impasse is historic: It is the first time in a century that an election of a House speaker took multiple ballots to complete.
 The longest vote in U.S. history took place in 1855, lasting 133 rounds over two months.

 The drama of not electing a speaker has very real consequences.
-The House cannot conduct any business, including swearing in new members, until a speaker is chosen.
+The House could not conduct any business, including swearing in new members, until a speaker was chosen.

 On Wednesday, a group of House Republican veterans held a news conference on the speaker standoff, which they referred to as being held hostage.